 The exhibition will launch with an opening reception on Friday, 03 April 2015 and end with a closing reception on Friday, 01 May 2015 in conjunction with the First Friday Art Trail.
 The exhibition will be open for viewing on Saturdays from noon to 5pm and by appointment.

 Land Arts of the American West is a field program investigating the intersection of geomorphology and human construction.
 Land art or earthworks begin with the land and extend through the complex social and ecological processes that create landscape.
 Encompassing constructions that range from petroglyphs to roads, dwellings, monuments and traces of those actions, earthworks show us who we are.
 Examining gestures small and grand, Land Arts directs our attention from potsherd, cigarette butt, and track in the sand, to human settlements, monumental artworks, and military-industrial installations.
 Land Arts is a semester abroad in our own back yard investigating the American landscape through immersion, action and reflection.

-[Land Arts 2013]] field season at Texas Tech was made possible with generous operational support from Andrea Nasher and student support from the James Family Foundation.
-The 2013 field crew was composed of a sculptor, designer, architect, art historian, musician/painter, and performance artist.
+Land Arts 2014 field season at Texas Tech was made possible with generous operational support from Andrea Nasher and student support from the James Family Foundation.
+The 2014 field crew was composed of four architecture graduate students and one artist with a Master of Fine Arts from the Rhode Island School of Design.
 Future years will continue to broaden the interdisciplinary involvement from students across the Texas Tech community and participants from outside the university.

 About the College of Architecture